Greenfield, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 69.3 sqkm, of which 67.9 sqkm are land and 1.4 sqkm are water, comprising 2.04% of the town.
-The southeast part of Greenfield is drained by Stony Brook, flowing southeast to the Souhegan River in Wilton, while the western part, including the town center, is drained by the Contoocook River and its tributary Otter Brook; the Contoocook forms the northwest border of the town, where it passes through Powder Mill Pond.
-The northeast corner of the town is drained by Rand Brook, a tributary of the South Branch of the Piscataquog River.
+The southeastern part of Greenfield is drained by Stony Brook, flowing southeast to the Souhegan River in Wilton, while the western part, including the town center, is drained by the Contoocook River and its tributary Otter Brook; the Contoocook forms the northwestern border of the town, where it passes through Powder Mill Pond.
+The northeastern corner of the town is drained by Rand Brook, a tributary of the South Branch of the Piscataquog River.
 Greenfield lies fully within the Merrimack River watershed.
-North Pack Monadnock, elevation 2276 ft above sea level, is the northernmost summit of the Wapack Range and the highest point in Greenfield, located in the extreme south part of the town.
+North Pack Monadnock, elevation 2276 ft above sea level, is the northernmost summit of the Wapack Range and the highest point in Greenfield, located in the extreme southern part of the town.